MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 * At least one update is available for your AKS deployment.
 Updates to proxy settings and certificates are applied automatically after updates are applied to an AKS deployment.
 To check for available updates, run the [`Get-AksHciClusterUpdates`](/azure-stack/aks-hci/reference/ps/get-akshciclusterupdates) command in the AksHci PowerShell module.

-## Update proxy settings, certificates for AKS deployment
+## Update noProxy settings, certificates for AKS deployment
 <!--Can we subdivide along these lines?
 1) Make a noProxy list, 2) Bundle your certificates, 3) Apply proxy updates.
 Make numbered steps in each section.-->
 <!--Their first step is to make a list of URLs to ecxclude from the proxy server?
 What URLs might the list include?
 An example list might be helfpul.-->